UBC-MDS/DSCI522_GR406/doc/report.md

 ## Limitations and Future Directions

-Linear regression has strict assumptions on relationship between predictors and response and on distribution of errors.
+Linear regression has strict assumptions on the relationship between the predictors and the response variable, and on the distribution of errors.
 Although it is reasonable to assume that tip observations are independent from each other, they are not perfectly normally distributed and are right-skewed.
-The fact that linear regression projects response variable on the real line is also a problem here, because tip percentage can only be non-negative values.
+The fact that linear regression projects the response variable to any value on the real line is also a problem here, because tip percentages can only be non-negative values.

 The non-normal errors is not a big issue here because we are using a large dataset.
-When Central Limit Theorem holds, the sampling distribution is approximately Normal and our p-values are still valid.
+When the Central Limit Theorem holds, the sampling distribution is approximately Normal and our p-values are still valid.
-We could use a generalized linear model to fit the data, but this means that other distributional assumptions will be made to tip percentage and having a link function to connect predictors and response will be generally less interpretable.
+We could use a generalized linear model to fit the data, but this means that other distributional assumptions will be made to tip percentage, and including a link function to connect the predictors and response will make the parameter estimates less interpretable.

 ## Credits